-A large part of why I bought the Sony a7rII was to have something suitable to take on the Pacific Crest Trail (the same logic applies to the Great Divide Trail, The Continental Divide Trail, The Appalachian Trail, The Te Araroa, etc.) For hikes like this, it helps to know how many amp hours you require, and what wattage an item or multiple items require.
-One specific battery doesn’t matter in my situation, because I would be drawing from a larger pool at some point–the “pool” being either a solar panel or a USB power bank.
+A large part of why I bought the Sony a7rII was to have something suitable to take on the Pacific Crest Trail (the same logic applies to the Great Divide Trail, The Continental Divide Trail, The Appalachian Trail, The Te Araroa, etc.) For hikes like this, it helps to know how many amp hours you require, and what wattage an item or multiple items will require.
+One specific battery doesn’t matter in my situation because I would be drawing from a larger pool at some point–the “pool” being either a solar panel or a USB power bank.
 What matters most to me is the power consumption of my units.
 If I were to take a 15,000 mAh external pack, charging an 1,800 mAh battery would eat into that pool quicker than a 1,080 mAh battery.
 I’ll be using a solar panel but you can pretend it is a pack with a fixed capacity by estimating the amount of sunlight, the current produced and the duration i.e. 8 hours of sunlight at 1.6 amps = total capacity per day.
 It’s slightly more complicated than that (light changes depending on the time of day, items aren’t close to 100% efficient when charging and whatnot).
 In my opinion, a good way to look at electricity is to view it as water.
 You have a little tank (i.e. your battery), the rate the water flows (i.e. current), and you might have a bigger tank (e.g. a USB power bank) filling up your little tank.

 The Sony a7rII, draws about 2.7 watts according to the instruction manual–that’s roughly half of what a DSLR uses in liveview.
 DSLRs have to run two processors and a separate autofocus sensor, so it’s logical they’ll draw more electricity.
 Ultimately I’m not that interested in the size of the camera battery alone, but the larger pool of electricity I have and the amount of electricity the camera uses.